cardano-foundation/CIPs/CIP-hardforkSafeguard/README.md

 ## Simple Summary / Abstract

-This CIP replaces a manual safety check regarding the readiness of the network for a hardfork with an automatic check.
+This CIP proposes lifting a specific, manual safety check to the protocol.
+In particular, a new on-chain mechanism will replace the step in the off-chain hardfork procedure where the governance body gathers information about which stake pool operators have upgraded to the version of the software which supports an upcoming hardfork.

 Ever since the Shelley ledger era, block headers have included a protocol version indicating the maximum supported protocol version that the block